 This entry was posted on Thursday, September 27th, 2012 at 2:02 pm and is filed under Health & Beauty, Home, relationships.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 For me it’s a question of respect.
 Out of respect for myself and out of respect for my husband, I don’t walk around the house in tattered sweats, or those gross looking pajamas that college kids consider outerwear.
-Out of respect for my marriage I make the extra effort to look nice.
-For him.
+Out of respect for my marriage I make the daily effort to look nice.
 And my husband does the same.
-For me.

-But I had coffee with some friends who believe not all things can be avoided in the daily life of a couple living together.
-Very true there.
-They also believe that after a person is married, how one half of the couple presents itself to the other half isn’t as important as before.
-That once a couple is married there should be unconditional love, acceptance and admiration in the matter of personal appearance.
-Not sure about that.
-But then it could be just me.
+I had a conversation with some friends recently.
+And while we all agreed that not all things can be avoided in the daily life of a couple living together, more than one half of the group believe that after a person is married, how one half of the couple presents itself to the other half isn’t as important as before.
+According to them unconditional love and acceptance are requirements of marriage.
+Are they?
+I don’t believe so.